Model-Based Beam-Steered Optical Wireless Positioning with Single-LED Single-Photodiode for 3D Localization: Optimization of the Orientation Set

 \section{Optimization of the Orientation Set}

-Equation~\eqref{eq:grad_mu_closed} shows that the FIM \(\mathcal{I}(\mathbf r)\) depends explicitly on the transmitter orientation vectors \(\{\mathbf n_{t,i}\}_{i=1}^{K}\), and hence so does the PEB in~\eqref{eq:PEB}.
-We thus define the objective function as the RMSE of the PEB values evaluated over all receiver positions within the 3D testbed specified in Table~\ref{tab:ga_params}.
-Selecting the orientation set that minimizes this objective is essential for localization accuracy.
-However, \(\mathrm{PEB}(\{\mathbf n_{t,i}\})\) is nonlinear in the orientation parameters, involves multiple coupled terms (e.g., powers of cosines and distance-dependent factors), and exhibits nonsmooth behavior due to the receiver FOV.
+The DEB in~\eqref{eq:DEB} depends explicitly on the transmitter orientation set $\{\mathbf{n}_{t,i}\}_{i=1}^K$ through the direction-finding FIM $\mathcal{I}_{\mathrm{DF}}(\boldsymbol\xi)$ in~\eqref{eq:FIM_DEB}.
+We define the objective function as the RMSE of the DEB evaluated over all receiver positions in the 3D testbed specified in Table~\ref{tab:ga_params}:

+where $\mathbf{x}=[\theta_1,\varphi_1,\ldots,\theta_K,\varphi_K]^{\mathsf T}$ encodes the orientation set.
+Selecting the orientation set that minimizes this objective is essential for direction-finding accuracy.
+However, \(\mathrm{DEB}(\{\mathbf n_{t,i}\})\) is nonlinear in the orientation parameters, involves multiple coupled terms (e.g., powers of cosines and distance-dependent factors), and exhibits nonsmooth behavior due to the receiver FOV.
 Consequently, closed-form optimization is not available and purely local methods are prone to suboptimal solutions.
 To robustly explore the parameter space and approach a globally optimal orientation set for a given \(K\), we employ a GA \cite{Haupt2004}.